 - You have Medicare Part A (listed as HOSPITAL), Part B (listed as MEDICAL), or both.

 Once you’re signed up for Medicare, we’ll mail you your Medicare card in your welcome packet.
 You can also log into (or create) your secure Medicare account to print your official Medicare card.

-Only give personal information, like your Medicare Number, to health care providers, your insurers or health plans, or people you trust that work with Medicare, like your State Health Insurance Assistance Program (SHIP) .
+Only give personal information, like your Medicare number, to health care providers, your insurance companies or health plans (and their licensed agents or brokers), or people you trust that work with Medicare, like your State Health Insurance Assistance Program (SHIP) .

 Medicare will never call you uninvited and ask you to give us personal or private information.
 Learn more about the limited situations in which Medicare can call you.

 Carrying your card

 You’ll need the information on your Medicare card to join a Medicare health or drug plan or buy Medicare Supplement Insurance (Medigap), so keep your Medicare card in a safe place.